smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

 #### Okta Application

 This document will describe the steps needed to create a custom application in Okta to return custom optional claims in a access token that will be used by SMAOpConRestApi.
+Ensure the user following these steps has enough privileges to create an application, assign users to that application, and create custom claims.

 1. After you’ve logged in to Okta, click "Admin" in the upper right corner to go to the administration dashboard
     - ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-initial.png "Okta - Landing Page")